home-assistant/developers.home-assistant/docs/entity_registry_disabled_by.md

 Integrations can offer options to users either via [configuration.yaml](configuration_yaml_index) or using an [Options Flow](config_entries_options_flow_handler.md).

-It is important that if an integration offers an option to change which entities are exposed that:

-- The option is only applied to existing integrations the first time it is set.
-It should not be applied on every reboot.
-This allows the user to enable individual entities.
-- The option should impact the value of the entity property `entity_registry_enabled_default` so that new entities are disabled properly.
+If this option is offered by integrations, you should not leverage the disabled_by property in the entity registry.
+Instead, when enabled, all entities that are no longer going to be added to Home Assistant should be unloaded and removed from the entity registry.